renatog33/Live-Projects/README.md

-# Live Project
-***
-## Introduction
-***
-Toward the end of my Front-End Web Developer Bootcamp at [The Tech Academy][ta], I participated in a two-week sprint with my peers.
-Our project centered on building out themed topic pages (e.g., food, travel, health, etc.) for a lifestyle brand.
-I worked with HTML, CSS, JavaScript, Bootstrap, API, and JSON to build out a travel destination page.

 Below are the [features/stories](#front-end-stories) I worked on highlighted in short representational videos.
 The full code files are available in this repo.

 ## Front-End Stories